profexorgeek/frostflake/readme.md

 1. Use `npm run-script build` to concatenate, transpile and minify the source
 1. Use `npm start` to serve the directory with `http-server`

-## Future features
+## Contribute

-Here are some things I'd like to add.
-If you want to contribute, these are features you could take:
+Here are features I'd like to add.
+This is a good place to start if you want to contribute.
+Keep in mind that the point of this engine is simplicity for beginners so please reach out if you plan to PR a new feature!

-- [x] Circle vs circle collision with basic physics
-- [x] AAR vs AAR collision with basic physics
-- [x] AAR vs circle collision with basic physics
+- [ ] Improved build system (source map generation is not working correctly)
 - [ ] [TMX Tilemap](https://mapeditor.org) loading
 - [ ] Improve asset loading and texture buffering
 - [ ] Create a render target demo
 - [ ] Add color property to shapes and use it when rendering debug outlines
 - [ ] Touch input system (currently only Mouse and Keyboard are supported)
 - [ ] Audio playing system
+- [x] Circle vs circle collision with basic physics
+- [x] AAR vs AAR collision with basic physics
+- [x] AAR vs circle collision with basic physics